murex/EventStormingJournal/the-1-hour-event-storming-book/README.md

 1. download and install RStudio https://www.rstudio.com/products/rstudio/download/#download
 2. Install R with chocolatey (https://community.chocolatey.org/packages/R.Project) `choco install r.project` from powershell (I used admin rights, but I don't know if that is required)
+3. Install GCC with chocolatey (MinGW, https://community.chocolatey.org/packages/mingw) `choco install mingw` from powershell
-3. Open RStudio
+4. Open RStudio
-4. Type `install.packages("bookdown")` in the R terminal
+5. Type `install.packages("bookdown")` in the R terminal
-5. Double click or open `the-1-hour-event-storming-book.Rproj` from RStudio
+6. Double click or open `the-1-hour-event-storming-book.Rproj` from RStudio
-6. open `index.rmd`
+7. open `index.rmd`
-7. open the `build` tab
+8. open the `build` tab
-8. click the drop down menu next to the build command, and select epub
+9. click the drop down menu next to the build command, and select epub

 The book should be generated in the `_book` sub dir